007 MAGAZINE - The World's Foremost James Bond Resource!

 Sean Connery tried to get the film stopped and told producer Dario Sabatello “By getting my brother to make this kind of picture you are exploiting us both”.
 Undeterred Neil and director Alberto De Martino (1929-2015) started filming on November 13, 1966 in the Mediterranean, and the backstory of the production was picked up by the Daily Mirror, with a full page news item on December 29, 1966.
 The report concluded with Sabatello's assertion that Neil could take over as James Bond when his brother abdicated.
 You Only Live Twice co-producer Harry Saltzman said of Sean Connery: “He is not very happy about his brother doing this picture.
 It would appear to be an attempt by the Italian to make a fast dollar”, and added “But one thing is certain.
 Neil Connery will never take over from his brother as James Bond.”
 Neil Connery appeared rather embarrassed by the whole affair: “You may think I'm trying to cash in on my brother's scene,” he said, “but I can tell you he's sick to death of playing James Bond.”
 In another story in the Liverpool Echo on February 10, 1967, Neil claimed: “People have said that Sean doesn't like what I'm doing, but that's not true.
 He wished me luck, and gave me two pieces of advice: ‘Make sure things are in black & white before you sign them... and that they're to your advantage.’”
 Neil Connery was reportedly paid £5,000 to appear in the film, which was a far cry from his £3 a day as a plasterer.
 Sean Connery would also refuse to appear in a photograph with his brother to publicise Operation Kid Brother.

 Whatever truth surrounded the various newspaper stories, the brothers remained close in private life, with Neil attending both the Scottish Gala Premiere of Diamonds Are Forever (1971) at the ODEON Clerk Street, Edinburgh (below left) on January 14, 1972; and the UK Charity Premiere of Never Say Never Again (below centre) at the Warner West End cinema on December 14, 1983.
-Neil was also at his brother's side as he was knighted by the Queen at an investiture ceremony held at Holyrood Palace in Edinburgh on July 5, 2000.
+Neil was also at his brother's side as he was knighted by Her Majesty Queen Elizabeth II at an investiture ceremony held at Holyrood Palace in Edinburgh on July 5, 2000.

 Neil Connery at the Premiere of Never Say Never Again (1983)/with Sean Connery in 2000